paldhous/ucsc/2020/multimedia-journalism/md/interactive-charts-r.md

 [Plotly with ggplot2](https://plot.ly/ggplot2/)

 [Plotly for R](https://plot.ly/r/)
-Look here for more options to customize your charts, including [layout options](https://plot.ly/r/#layout-options) like formatting tooltips.
-Note, you can also make charts directly in R without going through ggplot2.
+Look here for more options to customize your charts, including layout options Note, you can also make Plotly charts directly in R without going through ggplot2.